gutucristian/gutucristian.github.io/_posts/2018-12-21-Palindrome-Permutation-Problem.md

 Palindrome Permutation: Given a string write a function to check if a string is a permutation of a palindrome.

-Observer that in order for a word to be a palindrome at most one character can have an odd count all the other characters must have even counts.
-Knowing this there are various solutions to this problem.
+Observe that in order for a word to be a palindrome at most one character can have an odd count.
+All the other characters must have even counts.
+Knowing this, there are various solutions to this problem.

 **1.** The first and most obvious solution is to count the frequencies of each character and make sure that the above property is satisfied.